jgood3nui/ARC/README.md

 When looking at a task, a test-taker has access to inputs & outputs of the demonstration pairs, plus the input(s) of the test pair(s).
 The goal is to construct the output grid(s) corresponding to the test input grid(s), using 3 trials for each test input.
 "Constructing the output grid" involves picking the height and width of the output grid, then filling each cell in the grid with a symbol (integer between 0 and 9, which are visualized as colors).
 Only *exact* solutions (all cells match the expected answer) can be said to be correct.

+# Manual Solution File

+The manual_solution.py file contains some functions for testing and solving some of the ARC tasks.
+Specifically task 681b3aeb, ac0a08a4, b91ae062 and 5ad4f10b.
+Calling any of the solve_<task id> functions and passing in a grid will return the result back in a numpy array format.
+The file also contains test functions for running all the solve_<task id> solutions by importing the training and testing json data for the relevant task.

 ## Usage of the testing interface